 To optimize the ROI and UPH rates of an automation solution, Operations Managers need to have the right ratio of picking associates to robots.
 The right ratio depends on volume, SLAs, floor space, travel distances and other key metrics.
 In our case, our Locus Solutions Engineering team collects historical data upfront then works with the Operations team during design and after deployment to refine the system to yield the highest productivity and performance.

 5. Properly integrate with your WMS

 Getting the integration with your WMS right is critical for a successful deployment and well worth the investment.
 Seamless integration allows the WMS to easily transfer the orders and priorities to the Locus system and allows Locus to communicate back to the WMS when the task has been completed.
 Once linked, the integration allows a holistic experience and extension of the customer WMS to support all the functionally of LocusEmpower.
 We have developed API connectors with WMS providers such as JDA, Manhattan Associates to make integration relatively easy.
 For homegrown or highly customized WMS solutions, we have a full set of custom APIs to support the implementation.

 6. Make Worker Training Easy & Fun

-Due to the nature of temporary workers and high turnover rate in fulfilment centers, it’s critical that ease of use and minimal training time are very important in implementing a robotic solution.
+Due to the nature of temporary workers and high turnover rate in fulfillment centers, it’s critical that ease of use and minimal training time are very important in implementing a robotic solution.
 For example, with LocusEmpower, it couldn’t be easier.
 Our robots use a touch screen with a very intuitive interface that features product descriptions and images that quickly train workers and let them be productive in minutes, not days.

 7. Use Data & Analytics to Continuously Improve Performance